Why Users Ignore Plan Recommendations

 The research helped the product team understand why users disregarded plan recommendations and where key experience gaps created friction.
 Insights from this work were used to make experience-level improvements (such as adding a "recommended plan" banner to the appropriate plans in the shopping experience) to the recommendation tool and shopping experience during the following enrollment cycle, resulting in measurable performance gains.

-In addition to delivering actionable insights from the interviews, I designed a follow-up intercept survey to support future quantitative validation.
+Success was evaluated through product analytics, including engagement with the recommendation tool and adoption of recommended plans.
+A feature-specific survey was also implemented to assess whether the updated experience improved user confidence and decision-making.
+I designed a follow-up intercept survey to support future quantitative validation.
 This extended the research beyond qualitative findings and supported broader product decisions.

 Key Takeaways